 3D seem the browser is convenient and somewhat performant.
 More convenient, than Processing.
 And you can do 3d dance parties in the browser, which is a pretty thorough test.

 Two common options use OpenGL ES, the mobile- and browser- friendly option.

 - Scenejs seems to specialise in loading up geometries and shapes and physics for realistic scene modelling

 - three.js does the same things, but does more abstract stuff with them

 - shadertoy support writing raw GSL shaders in the browser.

-For desktop apps and a larger OpenGl subset there is a desktop option, Plask which seems to be some kind of particle-system-friendly, OSX app, with spurty development but spectacular potential.
+For desktop apps and a larger OpenGL subset there is a desktop option, Plask which seems to be some kind of particle-system-friendly, macOS app, with spurty development but nifty potential.

 - Nunustudio does too (source code )